 - 1. An individual shall be disqualified from further competition during the district or state meet if the athlete is scratched from an individual track or field event after the official scratch-and-add deadline. - a.
 For the state meet, this is any time after an individual has qualified for the state meet in an individual event. - b.
 Any exceptions to this Approved Ruling must be approved by the NSAA in advance. - 2.
 The use/possession of smokeless tobacco by competitors is prohibited.
 Violation will result in disqualification from the event.
 Contestants officially become competitors when they report to the clerk of course or field event judge for an event in which they are entered. - 3.
 Each district meet shall use a camera or video recorder to assist the finish judge or the referee if there is a disagreement among pickers.
 This is an aide to the judge or referee and is not the final decision.
 At all district track and field meets, in case of inclement weather or equipment failure, the Head Finish Judge shall determine if video is to be used. - 4.
 Adds and Scratches: The addition of a participant in any event will be permitted in cases where the participant is already entered on the District roster and providing no additional heat is required. - 5.
-If during a track and field meet, an event(s) is a part of the order of events and individuals participate in the event, the event(s) must be scored and points must be counted toward the team totals. - 6.
+If during a track and field meet, an event(s) is a part of the order of events and individuals participate in the event, the event(s) must be scored, and points must be counted toward the team totals. - 6.
 All scheduled and postponed regular season varsity contests must be played prior to the start of District or State Competition.
 Once District or State Competition begins, no regular varsity contests shall be permitted. - 7.
 Height progression.
-The pole vault and high jump will be advanced 6 inches and 2 inches, respectively, until seven competitors or less are left in the competition.
-They will then progress at 4-inch and 1-inch intervals, except at all district meets the state qualifying mark will be inserted into the progression.
-For example, if the state meet automatic qualifying mark in the girls pole vault is 9'8" and there are seven or fewer competitors left in the competition at 9'6", the progression will be 9'6", 9'8" [automatic qualifying mark], 9'10", 10'2", 10'6", and so on. - 8.
+The pole vault and high jump will be advanced 6 inches and 2 inches, respectively.
+Successive heights will not change until one competitor remains and the winner has been determined, or all remaining competitors agree to a change.
+At all district meets the state qualifying mark will be inserted into the progression. - 8.
 State Track and Field Meet.
 The Association will provide a team trophy to the winner and runner-up of each class.
 Medals will be provided for the eight place winners in each event.
 The State meet will be scored on an eight-place basis: Places to count 10-8-6-5-4-3-2-1.